nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldCell = @"cell";
 ```

 This is the class of the cell used to represent the field.
-By default this value is not specified on the field-level; instead, the `FXFormController` maintains a map of fields types to cells, which allows you to override the default cells used to reprint a given field type on a per-form level rather than having to do it per-field.
+By default this value is not specified on the field-level; instead, the `FXFormController` maintains a map of fields types to cell classes, which allows you to override the default cells used to display a given field type on a per-form level rather than having to do it per-field.
 If you *do* need to provide a special one-off cell type, you can use this property to do so.
 The value provided can be either a `Class` object or a string representing the class name.

 ```objc
 static NSString *const FXFormFieldTitle = @"title";